MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/display-ads-in-your-app.md

 >[!WARNING]
 > As of June 1, 2020, the Microsoft Ad Monetization platform for Windows UWP apps will be shut down.
 [Learn more](https://social.msdn.microsoft.com/Forums/windowsapps/en-US/db8d44cb-1381-47f7-94d3-c6ded3fea36f/microsoft-ad-monetization-platform-shutting-down-june-1st?forum=aiamgr)

-Increase your revenue opportunities by putting ads in your Universal Windows Platform (UWP) app for Windows 10 by using the Microsoft Advertising SDK.
+Increase your revenue opportunities by putting ads in your Universal Windows Platform (UWP) app for Windows 10 or Windows 11 by using the Microsoft Advertising SDK.
 Our ad monetization platform offers a variety of ad formats that can be seamlessly integrated into your apps and supports mediation with many popular ad networks.
 Our platform is compliant with the OpenRTB, VAST 2.x, MRAID 2, and VPAID 3 standards and is compatible with MOAT and IAS.

 <br/>